devania1/FavNote/README.md

 # FavNote App

-FavNote is simple, interactive web application with use React.js. library.
+FavNote is interactive web application with use React.js. library.

 ## Table of contents
 * [General info](#general-info)